roman-milk/roman-milk.github.io/blackmailing-bitch-sister.md

  "Understandable."

  She gave my cock one last squeeze.
 "Oh yes, I'll be gone for the rest of the weekend, going to the country Jamboree with Mrs. Waters and Ms. Houston."
-Report_Story #2